AndroidKitKat/st-checker/README.md

 Sidenote: this currently gets its rules from the operatingsystems repo, not sure if this is the ruleset I want to use, and it might work with a different ruleset.
 I'm not sure.

 Any other bugs?
 Feel free to leave an issue on the issue tab on the [GitHub repo](https://www.github.com/AndroidKitKat/st-checker).
 I'll do my best to make sure any issues get sorted out.

-#### License

-This work is "licensed" under the [UNLICENSE](http://www.unlicense.org/).
-This puts my code into the public domain and allows you, the end user, change the license on this code, etc. Go bananas.